grpc/grpc-dotnet/src/Grpc.AspNetCore.Web/README.md

 ---

-[gRPC-Web](https://grpc.io/blog/state-of-grpc-web/) allows gRPC to be used over HTTP/1.1 connections. gRPC-Web enables using gRPC in new scenarios:
+[gRPC-Web](https://grpc.io/blog/state-of-grpc-web/) allows gRPC to be used from browser applications. gRPC-Web enables using gRPC in new scenarios:

 - JavaScript browser applications can call gRPC services using the [gRPC-Web JavaScript client](https://github.com/grpc/grpc-web).
 - Blazor WebAssembly applications can call gRPC services using the .NET Core gRPC client.